CodeF53/Horse-Buff/README.md

 Normally Horses will sink in water when you are riding them.\
 This makes you float on the surface as if they weren't mounted.\
-The default configs turn this ability off for skeleton and zombie horses, and camels.\
+The default configs turns this ability off for skeleton and zombie horses, and camels.\
 Have you ever seen a camel swim?
 I think not!

 </details>